BackSlasher/blog.backslasher.net/content/rpmbuild.md

 ## The Story
 I was trying to tinker with [Abrt](https://github.com/abrt/abrt), a daemon in charge of collecting and diagnosing various crashes in RHEL (more on that in a different post).
 Because the crash hook is written in C (it was designed to be really quick), I couldn't use my usual method of editing the actual files and adding debug prints etc. I had to recompile the package from source, which proved to be a non-trivial task.
-The documentation I found was seperated over several locations so I thought I'd list my way here:
+The documentation I found was separated over several locations so I thought I'd list my way here:

 ## My Solution